Small bedrooms without windows can feel tricky to decorate.

 Mirrors grab light from the hallway or nearby rooms and reflect it, making the space feel brighter and more open.

 A faux window lightbox can really change the mood.
-LED panels shaped like windows glow on your wall, faking daylight.
+LED panels shaped as windows glow on your wall, faking daylight.

 You can buy one or DIY it with LED panels and a frame.
 Mount it where a real window would go for the best effect.